 General Tips

-Here are some tips created by the Handshake Help Center to help you make an informed decision on your next job search:
+Here are some tips from the Handshake Help Center to help you make an informed decision on your next job search:

-- NEVER accept and deposit a check before you start and do work
+- NEVER accept and deposit a check before you start a position

-- Prior to accepting any employment, we encourage students to research the employer and obtain objective information about the employer for the position posted
+- Prior to accepting employment, we encourage students to research and obtain objective information about the employer for the position posted

-- Be wary of an employer who offers you a job before even speaking with you
+- Be wary of an employer who offers you a job before ever speaking with you

 - If something feels “too good to be true”, be suspicious